 are looking for direction and purpose in life;

 are wanting to improve their relationships and/or general life skills.

 "Who do you provide counselling to?"
-I support individuals (young adult onwards) and couples.
+I support individuals (young adults and older) and couples.

 "What is counselling?"
-Counselling creates a space where you can unpack what is troubling you with the counsellor, make sense of it, perhaps consider new ways of viewing your situation and considering other options for how you might handle what is happening.
-This is both a space to just hear yourself and a place to make plans, learn skills, connect with other resources that might be helpful.
+Counselling is a space where you can unpack what is troubling you with the counsellor, make sense of it, and consider new ways of viewing or dealing with your situation.
+This is both a place to be heard and to hear yourself and a place to make plans, learn skills, connect with other resources that might be helpful.

 "Is counselling different from trauma therapy?"
 Yes.
-Counselling is different from trauma therapy in that it does not dive as deep.
-We are not delving into the deeper layers of your past, we are exploring more the here and now and what needs to change to help you understand better what is troubling you and find ways to move forward.
+Counselling does not dive as deep.
+We are exploring the here and now and what needs to change to help you understand better what is troubling you and find ways to move forward.